-During our goal planning session, disscussed on this post, Uriah and I decided we need to make a few changes; to work on our business instead of just in our business.
-This particular goal has several subsets of tasks related to it, one of which is hiring an intern, and another is devoting time to learning.
-Thanks to this handy app, Audible, we can “read” on the go!
-A perfect compromise for busy business owners.
-This month’s book is on Negotiating.
+During our goal planning session, discussed on this post, Uriah and I decided we need to make a few changes; to work on our business instead of just in our business.
+This particular goal had several subsets of tasks related to it, one of which was hiring an intern, and another was devoting time to learning.
+Effective negotiating was the first subject we felt needed improvement in our business strategy and found this great book on amazon.
+We actually went with the Audible version, a perfect compromise for busy business owners; now we can “read” on the go!

-If there’s anything I walked away with after reading this book by Chris Voss, it is this: there is power in listening.
-Voss was the lead hostage negotiator for the FBI for many years and in his book he shares many thoughts and proven methods which can be beneficial for achieving both business and personal goals.
+If there’s anything I walked away with after reading Never Split The Difference by Chris Voss, it is this: there is power in listening.
+Voss was the lead hostage negotiator for the FBI for many years and in his book he shares many thoughts and proven methods which can be beneficial for achieving business and personal goals.

 Here are a few key points from the book:

 - Despite what we want to think, life is a negotiation.
 Whether arguing with a toddler, or attempting to get a raise.
 It is a skill that everyone can benefit from.

 - We are all flawed and emotionally driven – which puts us on an equal playing field.

 “Without a deep understanding of human psychology, without the acceptance that we are all crazy, irrational, impulsive, emotionally-driven animals, all the raw intelligence and mathematical logic in the world is little help in negotiating.”

 - Be a problem solver.

 Separate the person and the emotion.
 Develop a joint problem-solving mindset.

 We are… “always acting and reacting; first and foremost, from our deeply held, but mostly invisible and incoherent fears, needs, perceptions, and desires.”